Blog | Entrepreneurship, Personal development

 Display excellent executive leadership

 And of course, Steve Jobs was a great leader.
-I could go on and on about him, but I'll let this simple story related by Bill Lee in the Harvard Business Review show you how great he was:
+You’ll find countless stories describing his outstanding leadership, but this simple story related by Bill Lee in the Harvard Business Review shows you how great he was:

 Jobs is supposedly obsessed with every detail that goes into Apple devices.
 Not so.
 He focuses on the details relevant to the customer's experience.
 When one of Apple's design teams was tasked with developing a DVD-burning software program for high-end Macs, developers spent weeks putting together a plan.
 On the appointed day to present it to Jobs, they brought pages filled with prototype information, pictures of the new program's various windows and menu options, along with documentation showing how the application would work.
 When Jobs walked into the meeting, he didn't so much as look at any of the plans.
 He picked up a marker, went to a whiteboard and drew a rectangle, representing the application.
 He then told them what he wanted the new application to do.
 The user would drag the video into the window, a button would appear that said "burn," and the user would click it.
 "That's it, that's what we're going to make," he said.